Bootstrapping Subproject Councils

 As the new Jupyter governance model is approved and implemented, we are moving from an informal Subproject governance model to a formal model.
-As part of this process, each Jupyter Subproject will need to establish a formal decision-making body, including deciding its size and who its members are.
+As part of this process, each Jupyter Subproject will need to establish a formal Subproject Council as its decision-making body, including deciding its size and who its members are.
 There are a number of challenges associated with this:

 Most Subprojects do not currently have a well-defined decision process or decision-making body.